software-mansion-labs/expensify-app-fork/contributingGuides/NAVIGATION.md

 };
 ```

+**NOTE:** Depending on which type of screen we want to add we should choose corresponding relation file.
+Other relation files are:

+### SETTINGS_TO_RHP

+If you want to create relation between screens from `SETTINGS_SPLIT_NAVIGATOR` and `RIGHT_MODAL_NAVIGATOR`

+### WORKSPACE_TO_RHP

+If you want to create relation between screens from `WORKSPACE_SPLIT_NAVIGATOR` and `RIGHT_MODAL_NAVIGATOR`

+### SEARCH_TO_RHP

+If you want to create relation between the `SCREEN.SEARCH` and a screen from `RIGHT_MODAL_NAVIGATOR`.
+Currently there is only one central search screen so it's an array and not an object.

+### SIDEBAR_TO_RHP

+Sometimes when on the narrow layout, going back should take the user directly to the sidebar and not to central screen of split navigator.
+In this case you should define it here.
+Example of such relation is:
+`[SCREENS.SETTINGS.ROOT]: SCREENS.SETTINGS.PROFILE.STATUS`

+### SIDEBAR_TO_SPLIT

+This defines relations between sidebar screens and whole split navigators.
+You probably won't edit this one if you just want to add a regular screen to the app.

 ## Adding screen component to navigator

 Now we have to put our screen component into the right navigator.